hashicorp/design-system/website/docs/components/form/radio/partials/code/component-api.md

 #### Contextual components

-Legend, group of fields and error content are passed to the group as yielded components, using the `Legend`, `Radio::Field`, `Error` keys.
+Legend, group of fields, and error content are passed to the group as yielded components, using the `Legend`, `Radio::Field`, and `Error` keys.

 The group of elements is automatically wrapped in a `<fieldset>` element.

 <Doc::ComponentApi as |C|>
   <C.Property @name="<[G].Legend>" @type="yielded component">
-    It is an (optional) container that yields its content inside the `<legend>` element.
+    An optional container that yields its content inside the `<legend>` element.
 The content can be a simple string, or a more complex/structured one (in which case it inherits the text style).
 For details about its API check the [`Form::Legend`](/components/form/base-elements/) component.
   </C.Property>
   <C.Property @name="<[G].HelperText>" @type="yielded component">
-    It is a container that yields its content inside the "helper text" block (at group level).
+    A container that yields its content inside the "helper text" block (at group level).
 The content can be a simple string, or a more complex/structured one (in which case it inherits the text style).
 For details about its API check the [`Form::HelperText`](/components/form/base-elements/) component.
     <br/><br/>
     The `id` attribute of the element is automatically generated.
   </C.Property>
   <C.Property @name="<[G].Radio::Field>" @type="yielded component">
-    It is used to yield one or more fields inside the group.
+    Used to yield one or more fields inside the group.
 For details about its API check the `Radio::Field` component above.
   </C.Property>
   <C.Property @name="<[G].Error>" @type="yielded component">
-    It is a container that yields its content inside the "error" block (at group level).
+    A container that yields its content inside the "error" block (at group level).
 The content can be a simple string, or a more complex/structured one (in which case it inherits the text style).
 For details about its API check the [`Form::Error`](/components/form/base-elements/) component.
     <br/><br/>
     The `id` attribute of the `Error` element is automatically generated.
   </C.Property>